Great Park Synagogue History

 The history of our Shul dates back to the very beginnings of the city of Johannesburg.
 On the tenth of July 1887 – a mere year after the city’s founding - a meeting took place in Mr. B. Wainstein’s shop where a unanimous decision was passed that “the time is ripe for the present meeting to form itself into the Witwatersrand Goldfields Jewish Association”.

-President Kruger granted the Johannesburg Hebrew congregation four stands on the corner of Joubert and De Villiers St. on which to build a synagogue.
-The site was near the original Park Railway Station and the Synagogue came to be known as the Park St. Synagogue.
-It was opened with great pomp and ceremony by President Kruger on the 14th September 1892.
+President Kruger granted the Johannesburg Hebrew congregation four stands on the corner of Joubert and De Villiers Street on which to build a synagogue.
+The site was near the original Park Railway Station and the Synagogue came to be known as the Park Street Synagogue.
+It was opened with great pomp and ceremony by President Kruger on the 14th of September 1892.

 For 24 years – from 1891 until 1915 – the two congregations functioned independently, each with its own distinguished Rabbi and community leaders.
 In 1898 the Witwatersrand Old Hebrew Congregation appointed Rabbi Dr. J.H.
 Hertz – then only 26 years old – as its Rabbi.
 He remained its spiritual leader until 1911 when he returned to America.
 In 1903 the Johannesburg Hebrew Congregation invited Rabbi Dr. J. L. Landau to become its Rabbi and remained the head of the congregation until his death in 1943.

 For at least ten years there had been unfruitful negotiations between the W.O.H.C. and the J.H.C. regarding the amalgamation of the two congregations.
 Rabbi Hertz’s departure in 1911 and the bad state of the President Street Synagogue presented an opportunity for a rapprochement between the two congregations.